stillmatic/gollum/README.md

     - SIMD acceleration for 10x better perf than naive approach, constant memory usage
     - Drop-in integration with OpenAI and other embedding providers
     - Carefully mocked, tested, and benchmarked.
+- Implementation of HyDE (hypothetical documents embeddings) for enhanced retrieval
 - MIT License

 # Examples